 Sites who still focus on backlinks to this day are the ones who are in the gutter when it comes to rankings, and they’ll stay there as long as they keep focusing on that.
 It’s one of the reasons that to this day, I don’t fear too much competition, because too many people still dwell on those dinosaur like SEO tactics.

-And the other part of the abuse was on huge authority sites like Squidoo, Ezinearticles.com and other places which had VERY high PR scores and what people did was they leeched off that by writing articles and putting them on those sites.
+And the other part of the abuse was on huge authority sites like Squidoo, Ezinearticles.com and other places which had VERY high PR scores (article directories) and what people did was they leeched off that by writing articles and putting them on those sites.

 Eventually those high PR places turned into cesspools of bad, duplicated and low quality content (content farms) and this led to their demise.
 So again, the point here is that with “easy” rankings, come easy abuse and that is why this whole concept or PR was done away with.

 Ok Vitaliy, so was PR replaced?
 What is being used now to determine rank?

 PR wasn’t really replaced, it’s more or less evolved and instead of using the number of links as a metric, it now uses these following ranking factors.